924 Sydenham Road

 Opening a New Emergency Shelter

-With a goal of moving toward the wind-down and eventual closure of Adelaide Street Shelter, Council approved the acquisition of the property at 924 Sydenham Road with the intention of opening shelter services at this location by the end of 2025.
+With a goal of moving toward the wind-down and eventual closure of Adelaide Street Shelter, Council approved the acquisition of the property at 924 Sydenham Road with the intention of opening shelter services at this location.
+Currently the intent is to have the Shelter operational in Q1 of 2026 starting in January.

 Community Liaison Committee